-Led by our Chief Executive Officer and Chief Program Officer, Pink Ribbon Red Ribbon’s small headquarters staff coordinates partners’ efforts and resources, and provides oversight and technical assistance.
+Led by our Acting Chief Executive Officer, Pink Ribbon Red Ribbon’s small headquarters staff coordinates partners’ efforts and resources, and provides oversight and technical assistance.

 Kaliane Ribeiro, Office Manager

 Kaliane Ribeiro joined Pink Ribbon Red Ribbon in 2016 as the Office Manager.
 She graduated from Boston University with a bachelor’s degree in Sociology and a minor in Public Health in 2013.
 During a year abroad, she interned at the International AIDS Society in Geneva, Switzerland.
 After returning to the United States, she started her career as the Development Assistant at the Icla da Silva Foundation, a recruitment center for the Be the Match® bone marrow registry.
 Quickly moving up the ranks, she took on the role of Office Manager, ultimately finishing her tenure as the Operations Supervisor at Icla da Silva Foundation.

 Crystal Cazier, Associate